 One of the traditions of the Boy Scout summer camp I worked at every summer as a teenager was the Friday watermelon relay.
-Troops would send their best swimmers to the river with one simple task: do a 4-part, 50-meter relay swim where one boy passed a watermelon off to the next.
+Scout troops would send their best swimmers to the river with one simple task: do a four-part, 50-meter relay swim in which one boy passed a watermelon to the next.

 Except there were two twists: we'd cake the watermelons with Crisco and one boy had to have control of the watermelon at all times.